OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 Update user limits temporarily, for example increasing limits during weekends.
 Currently we only multiply CPU limits by 1.5.
+Requires these commands from the present project: showjobreasons showuserlimits slurmusersettings

+Use the option ```-r``` to reset limits to the user defaults.

 ```
 Usage: updateuserlimits [-r | -h] [list of usernames separated by spaces]